Atlanta RV Show Fall October 2018 – Looking around

 With the granddaughter, we looked into just about every unit on the show floor.

-We can spot quality issues pretty quickly and know what to look for in a new unit.
+So, we can spot quality issues pretty quickly and know what to look for in a new unit.
 As we wandered through all of the different style shapes and colors, we quickly noticed something; The manufacturers are finally starting to listen to what the consumer has to say.
 Every RV makeover has two things in common.
 Walls get painted a light color, and so do the cabinetry.
 We saw many units with lighter colors on both the cabinets and walls.
 We also noticed much less carpet in the mid to upper-level units.

 After doing the lap with all the RVs, we decided that with our style of business and the need for office space for two people, a toy hauler would be the best match for the next RV.